micahcochran/micahcochran.net/source/_posts/recipe.md

 This library scrapes the source and gives the results at a list of dictionaries.
 The code can convert the some data into native Python objects, so dates into `datetime.date` objects, and durations (like "Cook Time: 30 minutes") into `datetime.timedelta` objects (`datetime.timedelta(seconds=1800)` - minutes are not a unit used by timedelta).
 Other software can use this to scrape this recipe information from a URL or an HTML file.

-Since schema.org/Recipe data is structured, this allows a pattern that frontend and backend web developers to have a standard way to structure recipe data on any projects.
-That structured data can be used by other software for copying that recipe or doing something else with it that recipe (software doing nutrition calculations or checking if it meets a specific diet).
+Since schema.org/Recipe data is structured microdata, this is a pattern that web designers and frontend web developers can have a standard way to structure recipe data on any projects.
+There are multiple patterns like this (see [Microdata](https://developer.mozilla.org/en-US/docs/Web/HTML/Microdata)).
+Others software can copying that structured recipe or doing something else with it that it (software doing nutrition calculations, checking if it meets a specific diet, or putting it onto a recipe webiste).

 schema.org/Recipe specification, which has multiple properties that makeup the structure:
 ![picture of the website schema.org/Recipe specification](/images/ssr/ssr-schema-org-recipe.webp "schema.org/Recipe specification, which has multiple properties that makeup the structure.")

-This project has unit testing to ensure that any future changes do not break existing functionality.
+This project has unit testing to ensure that future changes do not break existing functionality.

 This library is hosted on [pypi](https://pypi.org/project/scrape-schema-recipe/) for anyone to be able to install via the `pip` with the command `pip install scrape-schema-recipe`.